 Send the details to us.

-Come and find that special Mothers Day or Easter gift or just enjoy browsing in the local specialist shops for those special deals.
-Come anyway and enjoy a cup of tea, coffee or hot chocolate at one of the town's many coffee shops or even take a break for lunch.
-Walk off the excesses round the Millennium Trail alongside the River Alre.
+Come and find that bargain or special present or just enjoy browsing in the local specialist shops for those special items or presents.
+Come anyway and enjoy a cup of tea, coffee or special drink at one of the town's many coffee shops or even take a break for lunch.

 Look out for and click on the Information buttons which give you more details on organisations and subjects.